Ghost1995/object_collection_robotic_arm/README.md

 All the issues and bugs can be seen in the project report on GitHub at this [link](https://github.com/Ghost1995/object_collection_robotic_arm/projects/1).

 ## Generating Doxygen Documentation

+To install doxygen run the following command:

 ```
 sudo apt install doxygen
 cd <path to repository>
 mkdir docs
 doxygen -g config
 ```
-Open the Doxygen congiguration file "config" and update the following parameters:
+Open the Doxygen configuration file "config" and update the following parameters:

 PROJECT_NAME           = "object_collection_robotic_arm"